 Consecutive Failed Courses: Any student, enrolled in a diploma program other than the Practical Nursing program, who receives a grade of "F" or "WF" for three consecutive courses, will be involuntarily (administratively) removed from his or her program.
+No appeal process.
 Likewise, any student enrolled in a degree program who receives a grade of "F" or "WF" for four consecutive courses will be involuntarily (administratively) removed from his or her program.
+No appeal process.
+No appeal process.
+No appeal process.